Introduction¶

 .

-# store artifacts in local directory `./lamin-intro`
+# manage artifacts in local directory `./lamin-intro`

 !lamin init --storage ./lamin-intro --schema bionty